LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 #### Contact<!-- linebreak -->

-Controls the position on the screen where the DMR Callsign and Name etc, is displayed.
+Controls the position on the screen where the DMR Callsign and Name etc., is displayed.

 Options are